Logan007/pucr/README.md

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

+So far, I haven't taken advantage of `max_gamma` yet, this definitely is a TODO.

 So far, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.